Preston Brown (linebacker): 2015

-On January 1, 2015, it was announced that head coach Doug Marrone opted to exercise a clause in his contract and resign from his role after finishing with a 9–7 record in 2014.
+On January 1, 2015, it was announced that Marrone opted to exercise a clause in his contract and resign from his role after finishing with a 9–7 record in 2014.
 Brown entered training camp slated as the starting inside linebacker along with Nigel Bradham.
 Head coach Rex Ryan officially named Brown and Bradham the starting inside linebacker to begin the regular season.

 In Week 2, Brown recorded a season-high 12 combined tackles (seven solo) during a 40–32 loss to the New England Patriots.
-On September 27, 2015, Brown made seven combined tackles, two pass deflections, two interceptions, and a touchdown in the Bills' 41–14 win at the Miami Dolphins in Week 3.
+On September 27, 2015, Brown made seven combined tackles, two pass deflections, two interceptions, and a touchdown in the Bills' 41–14 win at the Dolphins in Week 3.
 He returned an interception by quarterback Ryan Tannehill for a 43-yard touchdown in the second quarter to mark the first score of his career.
 He finished his second season with 120 combined tackles (66 solo), four pass deflections, two interceptions, a forced fumble, and a touchdown in 16 games and 16 starts.